 Blogging is not dead.

 For the past two years, I focused a lot more on my social channels and didn’t write many blog posts.
 I was under the impression that no one would really want to read my stuff because who reads blogs anyway?
 Attending Mom 2.0 Summit and seeing and meeting various mom/parenting bloggers from all walks of life really opened my eyes up to the fact that blogging is not dead.
 There is an audience for every blogger.
-Sometimes you just have to find your audience or let them find you through the use of SEO and key words.

 You have to take risks.